 The Playable City Tokyo Residency is an opportunity to collaboratively research and develop playful ideas at the intersection of art, technology, society that innovate around public space in Tokyo.
 We are looking for two creative, ambitious people from any discipline who believe we can start a new kind of city conversation through play.

-Building on the work of an ongoing Playable City Tokyo programme, the Playable City Tokyo Residency will support, inspire and challenge participants to develop playful interventions using creative technology to respond to public space in and around central Tokyo.
+Building on the work of an ongoing Playable City Tokyo programme, the Playable City Tokyo Residency supports, inspires and challenges participants to develop playful interventions using creative technology to respond to public space in and around central Tokyo.

 - £3,750 GBP Honorarium for the programme